theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/postgreSQL.md

 ### Data Provider

-To load data into this destination, you need the Open Source ADO.NET Data Provider [Npgsql.dll](https://www.postgresql.org/docs/11/external-interfaces.html).
-This is already available in the setup of the Xtract Universal and is provided when the **XtractUniversalSetup.exe** is executed.
+Data is pushed into the PostgreSQL DB system through the [Npgsql data provider version 8.1](https://www.npgsql.org/index.html).
+This data provider is integrated into the setup of Xtract Universal and is automatically provided during the execution of *XtractUniversalSetup.exe*.

 ### Supported Versions

-The following PostgreSQL versions are supported:
-- 15
-- 14
-- 13
-- 12
-- 11
+Xtract Universal supports all [PostgreSQL](https://www.npgsql.org/doc/compatibility.html#postgresql) versions compatible with Npgsql.

 For further information on versioning, refer to the official [website](https://www.postgresql.org/support/versioning/).